Yeshwanth-3085/Discord-Radio-Bot/README.md

 Remember to replace `'YOUR-BOT-TOKEN'` in the `Radio.pyw` file with the token you got from `Discord Developer Portal` before runing the file.

+And for now this only works for single server, I may later add the Multi Server support.

 You can install the required libraries using:

 ```bash